rinswind/distributed-greeter/tasks.md

 - Fine grained handling of JWT token parsing errors
   - E.g. expired tokens must not fail a call to `/logout`
   - *Note*: A chance to learn modern-day error handling in Go
+- Add debug mode to the heml chart: 1 replica, debug services
+- Setup a JS dev environment